abullard1/PostgreSQL-JDBC-Party-Event-App-Test-Database/README.md

 will be in the src folder.
 In the src folder there is also the postgresql-42.5.1.jar Postgresql driver.
 You might need to add and install the driver to the project by going to "File -> Project Structure -> Libraries".
 There you can add the postgresql-42.5.1.jar and hit apply.
 Before you can begin using the project though, you will have to create a new empty Database using the postgreSQL pgAdmin 4 program.
 The databse and password can be whatever you like.
 If you dont want to change the name and password in the code though, simply name the new Database "DatabaseTestDatabase" and make it have the password "DatabaseTestPassword".
-The user should have the default name "postgres".
+The username should be the default username "postgres".
 Now you should be all set up and can start testing the database by hitting run in IntelliJ IDEA.